Types of Degrees Educational Assessment Majors Are Getting

 |Social Sciences Professors||9.8%||$71,600|

-Average salaries range from $47,000 to $86,000 for careers related to assessment.
+Average salaries range from $46,680 to $85,750 (25th to 75th percentile) for careers related to assessment.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Educational Assessment Major Jobs
+Amount of Education Required for Careers Related to Educational Assessment

-Some careers associated with assessment may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+Some degrees associated with assessment may require an advanced degree, while others may not even require a bachelor’s in the field.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Online Educational Assessment Programs